Vinyl-Davyl/Vinyl-Davyl/README.md

 ### The Nothing!

 -  ✨ Why chase, when I'm the catch..
+-  🎍 Exploring the fine line between curiosity and creativity
--  👨🏽‍🍳 Looking to collaborate with other devs and contribute more to Opensource
+-  👨🏽‍🍳 Collaborating with other devs whilst exploiting Opensource
 -  📫 Is there a Gig?
 Or an Urgent deal?
 Hit me up through my Mail, Twitter or Linkedin
--  ⚡ Drive: Maybe, we are suppose to break, so that through the cracks our flowers can grow
+-  ⚡ Drive: Maybe, we are suppose to break, so through the cracks our flowers can grow
--  🎍 Curiousity or Creativity
 - 💬  Before Vinyl, there was SirHolmes

 ### Occasional ✒️ Piece